yizou275/AlgoGroup_Application/README.md

 git push
 ```

-*If you run into major issues with Git/GitHub, feel free to simply upload your code files to Google Drive and include the shared link in your application.*
+*If you run into major issues with Git/GitHub, simply upload your code files to Google Drive and include the shared link in your application.*

 ## Good luck!
 We don't expect you to know everything coming into Algo Group, and this is just meant to emulate a light takehome that you might receive in the recruitment process.
 We don't expect you to spend more than 1 hour on this.
 Even if you can't implement a full solution in an hour, definitely submit what you have, as we value commitment and enthusiasm over everything.